 - On the SEQ MENU display, use the SONG ∧ and ∨ buttons to select the song number.
-Then select CREATE. - On the CREATE MENU display, select PUNCH RECORD. - · The display looks similar to the following.
+Then select CREATE. - 2.
+On the CREATE MENU display, select PUNCH RECORD. - · The display looks similar to the following.

-- 3. Select the track which contains the portion you want to correct. - You cannot select a track in which no data is stored. - On the display "REC" indicates tracks which are being recorded, and "PLAY" indicates tracks which are being played back. - 4.
+- 3. Select the track which contains the portion you want to correct. - On the display "REC" indicates tracks which are being recorded, and "PLAY" indicates tracks which are being played back. - 4.
 Use the MEAS ∧ and ∨ buttons to specify the beginning measure of playback. - "MEASURE=" indicates the current measure number. - 5.
 Press the START/STOP button to begin playback of the specified track.

 - 6. During playback, press the PUNCH IN button at the point you want to begin recording. - Recording begins as soon as the PUNCH IN button is pressed.
 Begin playing at this point. - The REC indication changes to the PUNCH indication. - The PUNCH IN button switches to the REC STOP button. - 7.
-Press the REC STOP button at the point you want to stop recording. - Punch recording stops immediately. - You can also begin punch-in recording by playing the keyboard. - You can specify the punch-in/punch-out points with the optional Foot Switch (sold separately).
-(Refer to page 162.)
+Press the REC STOP button at the point you want to stop recording. - · Punch recording stops immediately. - You can also begin punch-in recording by playing the keyboard. - You can specify the punch-in/punch-out points with the soft or sostenuto pedal.
+(Refer to page 166.)